robinhilliard/eagl/README.md

 #### macOS
 OpenGL is included with macOS.
 No additional setup required.

+**Note**: EAGL automatically detects macOS and enables forward compatibility for OpenGL 3.0+ contexts, which is required by Apple's OpenGL implementation.
+This matches the behavior of the `#ifdef __APPLE__` code commonly found in OpenGL tutorials.

 #### Windows
 OpenGL is typically available through graphics drivers.
 If you encounter issues, ensure your graphics drivers are up to date.